 Welcoming immigrants is the Christian thing to do.
 What remains is to consider several questions:

-- How can we combat quietism, inspiring people of faith to speak boldly in the public square for policies that transcend nationalism, that reunify families and generously admit and welcome new Americans with family visas, worker visas, religious visas, and student visas?
+6. How can we combat quietism, inspiring people of faith to speak boldly in the public square for policies that transcend nationalism, that reunify families, that generously admit and welcome new Americans with family visas, worker visas, religious visas and student visas?

 Welcoming immigrants and refugees is also the American thing to do, for even with our spotty history of racism, we are nevertheless a nation of immigrants, a country of people who are from everywhere, united not by race or ethnicity, but by a our democratic values: that all people are created equal.